-Do not remove the A/C air filter while the blower is operating or personal injury may result.
+- Do not remove the A/C air filter while the ignition is in the ON/RUN position or personal injury may result. - Do not remove the A/C air filter while the blower is operating or personal injury may result.

-The A/C air filter is located in the fresh air inlet behind the glove box.
+The A/C air filter is located in the fresh air inlet behind the glove compartment.
 Perform the following procedure to replace the filter: